You’re hoping we will say remodels can be so much fun if you know these things first. We could, but that would be a lie.

 Not sure how to find a General Contractor in your area?
 We’ve got you covered.
 Click the photo below.

-If you still want to GC it yourself, make sure you do all the homework in advance to make it go as smoothly as possible.
-If you think you are up for the challenge, make sure you EDUCATE yourself strongly on every step of the process before you get started.
+If you still want to GC it yourself, do all the homework in advance to make it go as smoothly as possible.
+If you think you are up for the challenge, make sure you strongly EDUCATE yourself on every step of the process before you start.

 3. Have a Design Plan